-EFNEP (Expanded Food and Nutrition Education Program) is a free nutrition education program offered in several counties in Ohio for low-income adults with children and youth.
-Program assistants use interactive discussions and hands-on activities to guide participants through a series of meetings aimed at improving the total family diet and nutritional well-being.
+EFNEP (Expanded Food and Nutrition Education Program) is a free nutrition education program offered in 16 counties in Ohio targetting low-income adults who care for children.
+Program assistants use interactive discussions and hands-on activities to guide participants through a series of lessons aimed at improving the total family diet and nutritional well-being.

-The adult program teaches low-income adults with children how to make healthier food choices, manage their food resources, improve their food safety practices, and provides ideas on how to get active with their families.
+The EFNEP adult curriculum teaches how to make healthier food choices, manage their food resources, improve their food safety practices, food security, and provides ideas on how to get active with their families.

-The youth program teaches kids about nutrition, food preparation, food safety, and physical activity during a six-week, interactive program in classrooms, after-school programs/camps, and summer feeding sites.
+The youth program teaches EFNEP's youth curriculum students about healthy eating, food preparation, food safety, and the importance of daily physical activity.
+Youth Series are 45-60 minutes long and are taught during a 7 week period offering an interactive program in classrooms, after-school programs/camps, and summer feeding sites.

 EFNEP is funded by the National Institute of Food and Agriculture (NIFA), a branch of the United States Department of Agriculture (USDA).
 The program operates through Extension offices at land-grant institutions in every state and in the six U.S. territories.
 In Ohio, EFNEP is administered by Ohio State University Extension.